top of page

 Crimson in the Clover

-The Crimson have qualified for 14 NCAA Tournaments and four College World Series.
+The Crimson have qualified for 15 NCAA Tournaments and four College World Series, most recently in 1974.
 17 Harvard alumni have played in the Major Leagues.

 Food & Beverage 0

-Veteran fans simply bring their own refreshments to enjoy during a Harvard baseball game.
+Unaffiliated fans are welcome to bring their own snacks to enjoy during a Crimson game.

 Atmosphere 2

 Harvard boasts an NCAA-best 42 varsity sports, and the majority of them play their games on the Soldier Field complex.
-It’s not unusual to have softball, lacrosse, baseball and other sports all going on at the same time.
-It creates a nice festival-like atmosphere where fans wander around from game to game throughout an afternoon.
+It's not unusual to have softball, lacrosse, baseball, track and field and more all going on at the same time.
+It creates a nice festival-like atmosphere where fans wander around from game to game throughout a lovely spring New England afternoon.

 Neighborhood 4